ISEM-TUHH/billard-game-module/README.md

 ```
 To be able to communicate with the global API to play online games you need to be registered with us.
 Write us an e-mail if you want to get registered.
 We will provide you with a `TID` and `TAUTH`

+Important: The API is not publicly available yet, we are working on it.

 ## Documentation
 Documentation is generated using sphinx.
 A prebuild PDF can be found in `docs/latex`.